hampusohlsson/VIC-boilerplate/README.md

 2. Open a web browser, preferrably Chrome, and navigate to ```http://localhost:8000``` (or the port specified in server.js)
 3. Enjoy your game

+Tip: Use the Chrome Web Inspector to see console output.

 ## JS libraries
 * File dependencies: [RequireJS](http://www.requirejs.org)
 * Structure: [Backbone.js](http://backbonejs.org/)